brevzin/brevzin.github.io/_posts/2022-02-06-output-iterators.md

 Also, quite nice.

 The downside of the D approach here, especially where C++ is concerned, is the Do-What-I-Mean aspect of it. `put(r, e)` can both put a single-element or a range.
-The problem example brought up with algorithms like this is `std::any`, not because lots and lots of code uses `std::any` specifically but because its permissive conversions are representative of all manner of implicit conversions (and keep in mind as I'm writing this there is a big discussion on whether or not `vector<char>` should be convertible to `string_view` -- see [P2499R0](https://wg21.link/p2499) and [P2516](https://wg21.link/p2516)).
+The problem example brought up with algorithms like this is `std::any`, not because lots and lots of code uses `std::any` specifically but because its permissive conversions are representative of all manner of implicit conversions (and keep in mind as I'm writing this there is a big discussion on whether or not `vector<char>` should be convertible to `std::string_view` -- see [P2499R0](https://wg21.link/p2499) and [P2516](https://wg21.link/p2516)).

 For a concrete example, let's say you wrote something like: